Bidur-Khanal/Raspberry-Pi-GSM-GPS-WIFI/README.md

-#### This repo contains codes to perform following operations in raspberry PI zero/3 Model B interfacing with A7 AI Thinker GSM/GPRS module : ####
+#### This repo contains codes to perform following operations in raspberry PI zero/3 Model B interfaced with A7 AI Thinker GSM/GPRS module : ####

 1. Sent a message using A7 AI Thinker GSM/GPRS module.